 Once you have your high tunnel constructed, there are a few other steps you should take to keep your plants cozy and protected.
 If you live in a northern area with severe temperature drops, adding extra cover of frost blanket over your rows of plants will help protect them from frost.
 You can either use low tunnels or simply lay the covering directly over them, depending on the plant.
 This cover can be removed on warmer days to let the plants breathe and ensure they aren't getting too warm, which could inhibit their growth and encourage diseases.

 This strategy can also be used on outdoor crops to keep cool season crops alive through light frosts and give you a jump start on early spring crops.
 For more on using frost blankets in the greenhouse or the garden check out this article on How and When to Use Frost Blankets.

 It's also important to be mindful of how much you water your plants.
 It can be easy to overwater crops during wintertime, but underwatering is a concern as well.
 Using a moisture meter can be helpful in determining how much your plants will need.

-Whether you're building your first high tunnel or are expanding your operation, Bootstrap Farmer has simple and affordableDIY greenhouse kits to suit your needs.
+Bootstrap Farmer has durable greenhouse kits to expand your growing season.
 Our high tunnel greenhouses are sturdy enough to weather even tough winter environments to keep your crops thriving and your business booming.
-Check out which offerings might be right for you orcontact us today for additional information.